Highlights of the Program

 OPMobility H2 Power

-• Advancing hydrogen storage vessels that support mobility applications and improve safety
+• Hydrogen storage vessels supporting mobility applications and improving safety

-• Developing high-power fuel cell stacks and systems to address megawatt-scale energy demand
+• High-power fuel cell stacks and systems to address megawatt-scale energy demands

-• Sharing insights on market opportunities and challenges, including the outlook for U.S. projects despite federal pushback
+• Insights into market opportunities and challenges, including the outlook for U.S. projects despite federal pushback

 10:05 - 10:10